Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 For example, in Android application an `Activity` is initially _created_ and is _destroyed_ when it is no longer needed and when its memory must be released.
-A natural solution is to attach an instance of `Job` to an instance of `Activity`.
+A natural solution is to attach an instance of a `Job` to an instance of an `Activity`.
 We can create a mini-framework for that, by defining the following `JobHolder` interface:

 ```kotlin